 No litters are planned that do not have the potential to produce English Setters for the future of DeCoverly Kennels.
 Our selections are made on strict criteria.

 The breeding selection process takes at least two years.
-We make our initial selections at seven weeks of age.
+When a litter is just 5 weeks old, they are taken to Cornell University to have BAER hearing testing done by a licensed veterinarian.
+After the BAER results are reviewed, we then start to make our initial selections at seven weeks of age.
 These first selections are made with an emphasis on conformation and personality, as field ability cannot yet be assessed.
 Youngsters must be selected because of their individual quality, not because they are out of particular dogs.

 The first six months consists of basic development and socialization.
 The following six- to twelve-month period is used for beginning exposure to the field and to birds.
 We look for an inclination to hunt and to point naturally.
 There is an assessment of the natural balance between independence and a constant awareness of the handler.

 During the following 12- to 18-month period, (SOME may be later) potential breeding dogs are started in the field with an emphasis on natural ability and particular evaluations of “application”, “nose”, and “brains”.
 They are also, however, judged on their trainability and biddability.
 They will be taught coming when called and have their first birds shot for them.
-When the individual is hunting in the field, being shot over, collar conditioned to come when called, then they are PennHip x-rayed for dysplasia and evaluated for functional structure and efficient movement.
+When the individual is hunting in the field, being shot over, and collar conditioned to come when called, they then are PennHip x-rayed for dysplasia and evaluated for functional structure and efficient movement.
 This pool of young dogs is where most of our started setters originate, as not all will make our final cut but all will be outstanding specimens.
+When these young dogs reach two years of age and have passed all of their initial tests then can be OFA certified and become a part of the Decoverly breeding program.

 This is a pick female from a recent litter, her name is Gabby.